upsun/upsun-sdk-node/README.md

-# Upsun-SDK-Node
+# Upsun SDK Node

 Upsun SDK for Node/JS on TypeScript.
-This SDK map command of the CLI.
-More information read the documentation.
+This SDK maps the Upsun CLI commands.
+For more information, read [the documentation](https://docs.upsun.com).

 ## Install